~2 min read • Updated Jul 21, 2025

 In Nicomachean Ethics, Aristotle defines happiness (eudaimonia) as the highest human good, achieved through virtuous activity.
 Virtue lies in the mean between extremes:

-Courage is the mean between cowardice and recklessness.
+Courage is the mean between cowardice and recklessness.4.
+Politics and the Ideal State

 In Politics, Aristotle argues that humans are naturally political beings.
 He categorizes governments and advocates for a balanced constitution.
 The city-state is the natural environment for human flourishing.